eficode-academy/docker-katas/README.md

 **Join that chat room now.** I will also link to exercise-specific chat rooms as you go through the tutorial.

-**Please don't be shy about asking questions in the Gitter chat rooms or to your neighbors!**
+**Please don't be shy about asking questions on slack or to your neighbors!**

 Ready to begin?
 ---------------